meleu/tdd-ruby/loops-blocks-and-strings.md

 end
 ```

-Run the test to see the error/failure message:
+The test should show this failure message:

 ```
   1) Failure: